-I want to focus on what we can do to help each other and ourselves as we are starting week 11 of social distancing in NY State.
-I find myself, my family members, and my patients suffering in one way or another from the direct effects of the fear and social isolation, therefore, I have put together a compilation of simple techniques we can all apply to our lives, especially during this pandemic.
+I want to focus on what we can do to help each other and ourselves as we are starting week 11 of social distancing in New York.
+I, as a Manhattan psychiatrist, find myself, my family members, and my patients suffering in one way or another from the direct effects of the fear and social isolation, therefore, I have put together a compilation of simple techniques we can all apply to our lives, especially during this pandemic.

 1. Fear and Anxiety

 Often our fears are out of proportion to the reality of the situation.
 Our natural tendency is to over-estimate the risk and underestimate our ability to deal with it.
 Factors that can contribute to this phenomenon are how much uncertainty there is in a risky situation, how invisible the threat is, how much control people feel they have over the situation, how horrible the possible outcomes are, and how suddenly bad outcomes may occur (Leahy, PhD).

 Regardless, the meaning we impose on fearful events contribute to our emotional states.
 Therefore, changing how we think about these events can reduce anxiety symptoms and improve overall wellbeing.
 The story we tell ourselves can be a conscious choice where we take a more neutral observer stand point and take into account the context.

 You can train your brain not to blend with thoughts, instead to observe them from a distance.
 If you can do this, then it’s easier to recognize catastrophic or negative thinking.
 This can be done by monitoring the pros and cons of an event.

 - “What is the evidence for this thought?”

 - “Is this conclusion based on facts or feelings?”

 We can also monitor and challenge negative anxiety-evoking self-statements.